Teaching Artist Rosters

 Documentation must reflect integration of different disciplines to create a single multi-discipline exhibit or performance.

-Because of the difficulty in accurately representing multi-disciplined exhibitions and performances, please call the Arts Education Program at 801.236.7557 for suggestions on how to best submit documentation.
+Because of the difficulty in accurately representing multi-disciplined exhibitions and performances, please contact the Arts Education Program for suggestions on how to best submit documentation.

 Jean Tokuda Irwin